Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Logging in with a sample user

-Run `rake db:seed:tom`, then login with user `tom` and password `evankorth`.
+Run `rake db:seed:dev` (for a development instance) or `rake db:seed:tom` (for an instance managed by capistrano).
+Then you can log in with user `tom` and password `evankorth`.
-More details in db/seeds/tom.rb.
+More details in db/seeds/dev.rb and db/seeds/tom.rb.

 ### Testing